kriten-io/kriten-charts/README.md

 The Chart can be installed by cloning the Helm Chart from GitHub: https://github.com/kriten-io/kriten-charts

-Kriten can be installed with integrated PostgreSQL database (recommended for Dev and UAT environments) or with external PostgreSQL database (recommended for production use).
+Kriten can be installed along with local PostgreSQL database (recommended for Dev and UAT environments) or with external PostgreSQL database (recommended for production use).

 Kriten supports local authenticator and Microsoft AD authenticator at same time.
 If no Microsoft AD authenticator enabled and configured, only local authentication will take place.
 Note: that Microsoft AD integration is not available in Community Edition of Kriten.